Affirmations for Social Anxiety

 To put it simply anxiety is a part of your brain that wants to keep you safe from something that has upset, scared or embarrassed you in the past.
 Once that part of your mind has learned the lesson about what it doesn’t want it will start to run a program to help you avoid that issue in the future.
 When it comes to social anxiety the initial event that caused the problem is likely to have involved being embarrassed in front of others or being judged by them.

-That program that runs in your mind does not want to stop reminding you of the fear in similar situations triggering the anxious feelings.
-These feelings make you want to run in the opposite direction to the potential threat.
+That program that runs in your mind does not want to stop reminding you of the fear in similar situations triggering anxious feelings.
+These feelings make you want to run in the opposite direction to the potential threat and cause social anxiety.
 The feelings however will only get bigger if you continue to run away from your fears as this reinforces the idea that they are a danger.

-To change the program you need to start training your brain to act in a different way.
+To change the unhelpful social anxiety program and to help your mental health you need to start training your brain to act in a different way.
 This can be done by:

 - Using CBT